yeswework/fabrica-dev-kit/README.md

 ### Running the build script + watch during active development
 * To work on the project, run a Gulp watch with `gulp` from the `dev/` folder.
 This will compile / preprocess / optimize your source files and actively watch for changes.
-* After the first build Gulp will tell you which dynamic port the site front-end and admin are accessible at, as well as the Browsersync proxy you can use for live-editing of markup and styles without needing to refresh:
+* Following its initial build, Gulp will tell you which dynamic port the site front-end and admin are accessible at, as well as the Browsersync proxy you can use for live-editing of markup and styles without needing to refresh:
  ```
  Fabrica Dev Kit Project (fabricaproject) access URLs:
  -------------------------------------------